search-companion/search-companion.github.io/index.md

 ### Contact

-This page is under constructions.
+Please contact us via [email](mailto:info@search-companion.org).
-Please contact us via [email](mailto:info@search-companion.org) to get answers to your enquiries.
+We're open to suggestions, enhancements and feedback and welcome all possible participations on this project.